Growth Planner FAQ

 For Growth Planner used with Lexile measures:

-- Pathway for Reading Readiness describes the text complexity of typical materials that students should encounter to be on track for college and career after 12th grade.
+• Pathway for Reading Readiness describes the text complexity of the materials students typically encounter throughout their educational journey, helping to ensure they are on track for college and career readiness by the end of 12th grade.

-- Recommended Growth Path represents how the student should grow and what the student should be able to read to be on track for college and careers after Grade 12, given his/her Lexile measure(s), when conditional requirements are met.
+• Recommended Growth Path represents how the student should grow and what the student should be able to read to be on track for college and careers after Grade 12, given his/her Lexile measure(s), when defined conditions are met.

 For Growth Planner used with Quantile measures:

-- Pathway for Mathematical Readiness describes the mathematics skills and concepts that students should encounter and learn to be on-track for college and career after 12th grade.
+• Pathway for Math Readiness describes the typical skills and concepts students encounter across grade levels, helping ensure they are on track for college and career readiness by the end of 12th grade.

-- Recommended Growth Path represents how the student should grow and what the student should be able to read to be on track for college and careers after Grade 12, given his/her Quantile measure(s), when conditional requirements are met.
+• Recommended Growth Path represents how the student should grow and what math skills and concepts the student should be able to master to be on track for college and careers after Grade 12, given his/her Quantile measure(s), when defined conditions are met.

 How were the projections of student Lexile and Quantile performance calculated?